svmironov/blemesh/README.md

 ## Installation

 First install HACS if you don't have it yet.
 Add https://github.com/svmironov/blemesh to HACS as user repository.

-For version >2022.6.7 need login to the homeassistant host via SSH and run commands

-    # docker exec -it homeassistant apk add make pkgconfig build-base glib-dev
-    # docker exec -it homeassistant pip3 install bluepy

-Then inside the container add the required packages so pip will be able to build the module:
-# apk add make pkgconfig build-base glib-dev

 ## Configuration